GabrielIamato/leetcode_problems/README.md

 # LeetCode Problems

 This repository contains solutions to LeetCode exercises focused on programming logic and data structures.
-Each exercise is implemented in Python and covers one of the main topics in algorithms and data structures.
+Each exercise is implemented in Python or C and covers one of the main topics in algorithms and data structures.

 ## Objective